-Fixed deposits, with the desired lock-in period, are one of the best ways to save money for the future.
-There are banks that offer their customers a 7-9 day lock-in period to create fixed deposits that last 5-10 years.
-After maturity, the amount can still be deposited for a specified time period.
-It should be noted, however, that withdrawing the funds before the maturity period may result in a penalty.
+Fixed deposits with a desired lock-in period are a popular way for people to save money for the future.
+Some banks offer their customers the option to create fixed deposits with a lock-in period as short as 7-9 days, which can last for up to 10 years.
+After the maturity period, the funds can still be deposited for a specified time.
+However, it’s important to note that withdrawing the funds before the maturity period can result in a penalty.

 In this blog, we will learn how fixed deposits work and what steps should be taken before investing money in FDs.

 A fixed deposit is a savings or investment account offered by banks and other financial institutions.
 Customers who open a fixed deposit account can deposit a certain amount of money for a specific period of time, known as the term of the deposit.
 In return for keeping their money in the account for the agreed-upon term, customers earn a higher interest rate than they would with a regular savings account.
 Upon maturity, the customer receives the original deposit plus the accumulated interest.